Axial current

-The axial current, also denoted the pseudo-vector or chiral current, is the conserved current associated to the chiral symmetry or axial symmetry of a system.
+In particle physics, the axial current, also denoted the pseudo-vector or chiral current, is the conserved current associated to the chiral symmetry or axial symmetry of a system.

 Origin

 According to Noether's theorem, each symmetry of a system is associated a conserved quantity.
 For example, the rotational invariance of a system implies the conservation of its angular momentum, or spacetime invariance implies the conservation of energy–momentum.
 In quantum field theory, internal symmetries also result in conserved quantities.
-For example, the U(1) gauge transformation of QED implies the conservation of the electric charge.
+For example, the U(1) gauge invariance of QED implies the conservation of the electric charge.
 Likewise, if a theory possesses an internal chiral or axial symmetry, there will be a conserved quantity, which is called the axial charge.
 Further, just as the motion of an electrically charged particle produces an electric current, a moving axial charge constitutes an axial current.

 Definition

 The axial current resulting from the motion of an axially charged moving particle is formally defined as $j_5^\mu = \overline\psi\gamma^5\gamma^\mu\psi$, where $\psi$ is the particle field represented by Dirac spinor (since the particle is typically a spin-1/2 fermion) and $\gamma^5$ and $\gamma^\mu$ are the Dirac gamma matrices.

 For comparison, the electromagnetic current produced by an electrically charged moving particle is $j^\mu = \overline\psi\gamma^\mu\psi$.